 Fun Activities & Things to Do at Home for Kids

-Staying home during self-isolation can be difficult at the best of times for adults, but keeping kids entertained and motivated to learn can be more challenging.
-Personally, I don’t have children, but I’ve enjoyed sharing ideas with my sister of things she can do with my nephew while being stuck at home.
+Staying home during self-isolation or shielding can be difficult at the best of times for adults, but keeping kids entertained and motivated to learn can be more challenging.
+Personally, I don’t have children, but I’ve enjoyed sharing ideas with my sister of things she can do with my nephew while being at home.
 They have their own schedule for school work and play, so I’ve just been giving them suggestions of fun projects, crafts and experiments to try.

 Here are some of the cool activities and things to do at home with kids: